 The Ibbott family name origins are well documented on the house of names website: https://www.houseofnames.com/ibbott-family-crest.

-John had been previously widowed before meeting Hannah Pirkis.
+John had been previously widowed before meeting Hannah PIRKIS.
+According to their son’s birth certificate, Hannah was the daughter of Elizabeth TRIPP.
 I am uncertain of Hannah’s origins at this time, however, her birth date has been narrowed down to sometime between 1788-1792.
 On documents where her age has been given, her age does not coincide with a single year.
-Hannah was illiterate and it is possible that her maiden name may have been misspelled from a more common name such as “Perkins”, thus making her origins more difficult to track.
+Hannah was illiterate and it is possible that her maiden name may have been misspelled from a more common name such as “PERKINS”, thus making her origins more difficult to track.

 (Ref: FHL microfilm 816,009)